Battle of Pälkäne: Battle

 Apraksin planned to divert the Finns with a frontal assault while Mikhail Galitzine led an amphibious landing behind the Swedish position by crossing lake Mallasvesi in the early morning of 6 October.
 When dawn broke, the Russians were spotted by the Finns, who prepared for battle.

 The first wave of Galitzine's troops made a beach landing to the west of Apraksin's main front.
 The Finnish cavalry was still in quarters around the village of Mälkilä, but Armfeldt was able to get the cavalry moving.
 His intent was to pin and disorder the Russians with dismounted cavalry units and then strike with a mounted cavalry flank attack.
 However, because of the delay, the Russians were able to organize themselves on the beachhead, and the weak Finnish cavalry was unable to carry out its mission.

 In the east, Apraksin attempted to cross the channel using improvised rafts in three groups, with artillery support.
 However, the defending Finnish infantry were able to fend off the assaults.
 Apraksin kept pressing, mounting several attacks, including one where the Russian cavalry attempted to wade through the lakes to flank the Finnish infantry, but without success.

 While the stalemate continued in the east, the Russian western beachhead was reinforced with additional infantry.
 Armfeldt counterattacked with his infantry reserves and was initially successful, but with the underperforming Finnish cavalry and the increasing numerical superiority of the Russians, Armfelt was repulsed; the cavalry was routed.

 As the western part of the Finnish army withdrew in disorder, the eastern position became vulnerable to Galitzine's victorious troops.
 The Finnish infantry in the east were reluctant to leave, as they had fought successfully during the day, but Armfeldt realized his position was untenable and started withdrawing.
 Harassed by Russian cavalry, the Finnish army abandoned their positions and the majority of their artillery.

 Aftermath

 The Finnish army had suffered a defeat, and the performance of its cavalry had certainly been a disappointment.
 However, it did survive the engagement and withdrew to reorganize.
-Armfeldt and Galitzine would meet again in the Isokyrö in February the next year.
+Armfeldt and Galitzine would meet again at the Battle of Napue in February the next year.